-The FY 2011-12 operating budget states that major revenues are expected to come from service charges (\$87,894).
-The total budgeted income is \$125,839.
-Major expenditures are expected to go toward professional and specialized services (\$67,861), maintenance (\$15,457) and utilities (\$27,169).
-The total budgeted expense is \$118,412.
-The budget is expected to be balanced, with a net addition to the reserve funds of \$7,427.
+The FY 2011-12 operating budget states that major revenues are expected to come from service charges (\$16,894).
+The total budgeted income is \$23,015.
+Major expenditures are expected to go professional and specialized services (\$9,442), maintenance (\$3,195) and utilities (\$8,655).
+The total budgeted expense is \$24,219.
+The budget is expected to be balanced, with a net use of the reserve funds of \$1,204.

-The District is financed for services through service fees, annual assessments and tax revenues.
-Existing revenue sources and District reserve funds finance Capital Improvement projects as well as regular operations and maintenance costs.
+The District is financed for services through annual fees and tax revenues.
+Existing services fees and District reserve funds finance Capital Improvement projects as well as regular operations and maintenance costs.
+There are annual opportunities for restructuring service charges to fund District operations based on the costs involved in water supply, street lighting and storm drainage.